 In contrast to the previous theoretical considerations of an optical cavity with a membrane inside \cite{jayich_dispersive_2008, miao_standard_2009,dumont_flexure-tuned_2019}, we have incorporated the parasitic scattering from the membrane in our consideration while neglecting the parasitic scattering from the coupling mirror, which we assume to be much weaker than that from the membrane.
 We have demonstrated that, in the case of a highly reflecting membrane, even a small amount of parasitic scattering from the membrane may have an essential impact on the cooperativity of the system.

 In the case of a highly reflecting membrane, the spectrum of the cavity is close to the superposition of those of the two subcavities, being strongly affected near the crossing points of these spectra by the effect of avoided crossing.
-At the avoided-crossing points, the dispersive optomechancal coupling vanishes.
+At the avoided-crossing points, the dispersive optomechanical coupling vanishes.
 Evidently, halfway between these points, the suppressing effect of the avoided crossing on the dispersive coupling is minimal.
-Being interested in the best performance of the system, the consideration in the paper will focused on these "halfway" points.
+Being interested in the best performance of the system, the consideration in the paper will be focused on these "halfway" points.

-We will show that, for highly reflecting membranes , in terms of the cooperativity, MAK is always appreciably advantageous compared to MIM while, depending on the parameters of the system, MAK is either appreciably advantageous compared to MATE or yields a performance which is very close to that MAK.
+We will show that, for highly reflecting membranes, in terms of the cooperativity, MAK is always appreciably advantageous compared to MIM while, depending on the parameters of the system, MAK is either appreciably advantageous compared to MATE or yields a performance which is very close to that of MAK.

 We will also compare the MAK scheme against the simple Fabry-Perot cavity (FP), with the highly reflecting membrane in the role of the coupling mirror.
-We will show that, depending on the parameters of the systems, MAK can be more or less advantageous than the aforementioned FP of the length equal to the above separation.
+We will show that, depending on the parameters of the systems, MAK can be more or less advantageous than the aforementioned FP of the length equal to the membrane/mirror separation in MAK.